piotrmurach/tty-exit/README.md

 > Terminal exit codes.

 The goal of this library is to standardize possible exit status codes for command line applications.
-It attempts to select exit codes as used by POSIX compliant tools on different Unix systems.
+It attempts to select most common exit codes as used by POSIX-compliant tools on different Unix systems.

+The exit statuses range from 0 to 255 (inclusive).
+Any other exit status than 0 indicates a failure of some kind.
+The exit codes in the range 64-78 are adapted from the OpenBSD [sysexits.h](https://man.openbsd.org/sysexits.3).
+The codes between 125 and 128 are reserved for shell statuses as defined in [Advanced Bash Scripting Guide, Appendix E](http://tldp.org/LDP/abs/html/exitcodes.html).
+The codes in the 129-154 range correspond with the fatal signals as defined in [signal](https://man.openbsd.org/signal.3).

 **TTY::Exit** provides independent exit codes components for [TTY](https://github.com/piotrmurach/tty) toolkit.